louking/contracts/docs/contract-admin-reference.rst

 Create Event view
 =================

 The Create Event view is one way a race entry is created in the tool.
-Generally this is used when a request is received for a new race.
+Generally, this is used when a request is received for a new race.
 See  :ref:`post-event-processing` for details on how existing races are automatically “renewed” for the following year.